JMSafadi/hospital-appointment-scheduler-backend/readme.md

 ## API Documentation
 ### 1. Endpoint `api/v1/signin`:
 #### `POST` - `api/v1/signin`
 Register on app with name, email and password.
+Mandatory step to use app.
 - Status code 201 if user added succesfully.
 - Status code 401 if email already exists.
 - Status code 500 if server error.